|Location||Lithuania, Kaunas, Germany - Mainz|

 The entry qualification documents are accepted in the following languages: English / German / Lithuanian.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 You must take verified copies of the entry qualification documents along with you when you finally go to the university.

 Proof of English Language: Students from non-partner universities are asked to provide document proving B2 level of the Common European Framework of Reference for Languages (TOEFL 87 iBT/534, IELTS 5.5 or any other document proving B2 level).

-Education Documents (High school and University Diploma, Diploma Supplement and Transcript of Records) have to be approved by ‘Apostille’ or legalized by Center of Quality Assessment in Higher Education in Lithuania www.skvc.lt.
+Education Documents (High school and University Diploma, Diploma Supplement and Transcript of Records) will need to be assessed by the accredited institution during the first semester of studies.

 “Sociolinguistics and Multilingualism” (SoMu) is an international joint-degree study programme offered by Vytautas Magnus University (VMU), Kaunas, Johannes-Gutenberg University (JGU), Mainz, Germany, Stockholm University (SU), Sweden, and the University of Tartu (UT), Estonia.
 During their four-semester studies, students study in three different universities: the first semester is taught in Kaunas, the second in Mainz; for the third semester students choose between Stockholm and Tartu; and the fourth semester students stay at the university of the main supervisor of their MA thesis.